pynklynn/notific8/README.md

 * Ability to customize close text on sticky notifications
 * Ability to set custom CSS namespace if necessary
 * Events for init, create, and close
+* Modular system to make it easier for developers to extend the plug-in

 ## Browser support